rrthomas/pdfjam/README.md

 - Simplified the package by removal of all the 'wrapper' scripts (`pdfnup`, `pdfjoin`, etc.).
 - Settings specified via `--preamble` are now protected from the normal tidying of the TeX input file to remove redundant packages.
+- The possibility to use `lualatex` or `xelatex` in place of `pdflatex` is now described explicitly in the README.
+Thanks to Mircea for suggesting this.
+- Added new `--runs` option, so as to allow for example `--runs 2` in a situation where two runs of `pdflatex` (or `lualatex` or `xelatex`) are needed (typically where the result document is being indexed in some way, so more than one run is needed).
+Thanks to Ferdinand for this suggestion (and patch).

 **2.09** [never released]: